awssecwestafrica/community-processes/README.md

 ### STUDENT Leadership
 * The STUDENT leadership are made up of students that lead AWS communities in their educational institutions
 * The main commnunity are committed to providing support to the student leaders in terms of event sponsorship, event speakers, access to use the main community's meetup, streaming platforms and social media to promote and broadcast their events
-* We currently have two students leaders
+* We currently have one active students leader
-  * Anne Usang - University of Uyo
+  * Akande Olalekan Toheeb - University of Ilorin
-  * Pelumi Fadahunsi - Covenant University

 ### Publication Writers